Morton vs Raith Rovers – Match Preview

 "As much as Raith Rovers appear to have something of a hex over Morton, with six straight wins in the last half dozen meetings, you'll struggle to find too many Rovers fans who are confident about making it seven.

 The team appears to have fallen off the rails in the last few weeks, and while it's probably down to a few reasons rather than a single issue, that means it feels even trickier for the team to turn things around.

 The injury which Brad Spencer received at Gayfield back in December certainly didn't help, as no-one else in the squad is quite as adept at taking the ball from the back four and breaking through the opponents' lines, but that's also coincided with a handful of forward players seeing their form fall off a cliff.

 Dario Zanatta had no issue in tormenting Championship defences and pinging them in from 25 yards every week at the start of the season, but he now appears devoid of confidence, likewise Ethan Ross, who has been unable to recapture the form which saw him score five goals in as many games after his move from Aberdeen.

 Raith's travails are of course coinciding with Morton's form picking up, which makes this game feel like it's perfect timing for them, and less than ideal for ourselves.

 Of course, the nature of football is such that Rovers form could inexplicably turnaround on Friday night and they'll kick on and potentially challenge for a promotion spot, but there's a real feeling that the season might fizzle out from here.
 This match might go some way to telling us which side from the two can most look forward to the remainder of the campaign."

 Photo - GBR Photographs.

-All match odds are provided by McBookie.
-All odds correct as of 6am on 16th September 2021 and are subject to change.
+All odds are supplied by McBookie.
+All odds correct as of 7am on 28th January 2022 and are subject to change.
 Please only bet within your means and visit BeGambleAware if you are struggling.